-If you’re a Bond member, you can also view draft versions of these outputs in our members’ area, including information on next steps and further consultation.
+If you’re a Bond member, you can view versions of the project outputs and information on next steps in our members’ area.

 - A set of definitions, mapping key definitions and terminology in relation to “sexual exploitation, abuse and harassment” and “safeguarding”.

-- A toolkit of essential elements of a reporting mechanism.
-This includes flowcharts to clarify the different mechanisms that organisations should use to receive, process and respond to safeguarding complaints quickly and effectively.
+- A toolkit of elements essential to a reporting mechanism to include flowcharts that will enable organisations to receive, process and respond to safeguarding complaints quickly and effectively.

-- Four case studies to illustrate how elements and principles of robust reporting mechanisms would apply to real-life scenarios.
-The case studies will identify key actions, recommendations and selected questions for further consideration.
+- Case studies to illustrate how elements and principles of robust reporting mechanisms would apply to real-life scenarios.

-The Charity Commission for England and Wales states the duties of trustees include taking reasonable steps to protect those connected with the charity from harm.
-Trustees of UK NGOs are grappling with how to ensure that they fulfil their duties in relation to safeguarding.
+The Charity Commission for England and Wales states that the duties of trustees include taking reasonable steps to protect those connected with the charity from harm.

 We have developed a good practice guide for trustees on safeguarding.
 This guidance is intended for the boards of international NGOs registered as charities in the UK.